jornane/php-saml-sp/README.md

 # IdP Configuration

+Make sure:

-Make sure the IdP signs the `saml:Assertion` and/or `samlp:Response` it sends back the the SP.
+- the IdP signs the `saml:Assertion` and/or the `samlp:Response`;
+- the IdP does NOT encrypt the `saml:Assertion`, i.e. it MUST NOT send a `saml:EncryptedAssertion`;
+- the IdP verifies the signature on the `samlp:AuthnRequest`;

-Optionally the IdP can verify the `samlp:AuthnRequest` as sent by the IdP.
+- the IdP verifies the signature on the `samlp:LogoutRequest`;

-Encryption is **NOT** currently supported.
+- the IdP signs the `samlp:LogoutResponse`.

+## simpleSAMLphp

+In your simpleSAMLphp's `metadata/saml20-sp-remote.php` file, configure this for this SP library:

+    'validate.authnrequest' => true,
+    'saml20.sign.assertion' => true,
+    'sign.logout' => true,
+    'validate.logout' => true,

 # Tests

 In order to run the tests:

-    $ composer install
+    $ /path/to/composer install
     $ vendor/bin/phpunit

 # XML Schema Validation